WDTS Pathway Summer Institute: Sensors in Scientific Investigations

 - Earn a stipend of $1400 per week upon completion of a weekly report.

-- Learn computational skills needed to visualized and analyze data
+- Learn computational skills needed to visualize and analyze data

-- Gain hands-on experience conducting exercizes with authentic scientific data and using Python, microcontrollers, and sensors
+- Gain practical experience running exercises with real scientific data and using Python, microcontrollers, and sensors.

 - Build your network of STEM professionals.

-- Work collaboratively with a community of motivated STEM educators.
+- Work collaboratively with a community of motivated peers.

 Eligibility Criteria